 Spaying or Neutering

 - This is not just for population control.
 It is proven that this leads to a longer life.
-When done to a male, it eliminates the chances of testicular cancer, when done to a female dog; it eliminates the chances of ovarian cancer and decreases the chances of mammary cancer.
-For males, it decreases the urge to roam, which can lead to injury or death caused by accidents (mostly automobile).
+With cancer being the #1 cause of death for Boxer dogs, this is an important step to helping a dog live the longest life possible.
+When done early enough to a male, it eliminates the chances of testicular cancer, when done early enough to a female, it eliminates the chances of ovarian cancer and decreases the chances of mammary cancer.
+In addition, both genders, it decreases the urge to roam, which can lead to injury or death caused by accidents (mostly automobile).

 Nutrition is so important.

 Some owners do not think much about giving one unhealthy snack, but over a life time, these add up.
 Additives, coloring and fillers (the equivalent of a human ingesting cardboard) are found in many manufactured foods.